 Results of the EVAAL model were used to identify 12 nutrient loading priority areas (NLPAs) in the Big Green Lake watershed—six in Green Lake County and six in Fond du Lac County—based on high-density clusters of high nutrient loading and low-density clusters of existing BMPs (See Figure 43).
 These 12 NLPAs total 6,862 tillable acres in the watershed with an estimated 15,096 pounds of phosphorus loss annually (or 2.2 pounds/acre).

 These NLPAs were identified using EVAAL model results, aerial photographs, and other relevant digital data.
-The LMPT may field-verify these NLPAs and adjust the prioritization based on those finding in combination with EVAAL model results.Green Lake
+The LMPT may field-verify these NLPAs and adjust the prioritization based on those finding in combination with EVAAL model results.
+The NLPAs and EVAAL analysis identify critical areas in the Green Lake watershed for cost effective adoption of BMPs and are consistent with EPA’s element 3 requirements.

 The resultant Phosphorus Prioritization Plan [27] has been an effective decision-making tool to implement practices to reduce sediment and phosphorus loading.
 It also provides guidance for addressing several Key Elements discussed in Chapters 6, 7, and 8 including: